Renver-clyde/Concepcion_pygame/README.md

 PS:
-its a shooting game also i forgot to put the my name as the creator in credits also some of the file is just a draft like the images and the weapons.
-It will not be on the game
+Its a shooting game also i forgot to put the my name as the creator in credits Also some of the file is just a draft like the images and the weapons.
+It will not be on the game.
+Make sure all in one folder

 Art by: Rent0mori